Mathnerd314/stroscot/docs/Reference/Memory.rst

 Instead of erroring, Stroscot will insert a call to ``free`` before the ``print "B"`` statement in the else branch.

 Finalizers are as prompt as prompt finalizers, on the programs where prompt finalizers do not error.
+With this guarantee, finalizers subsume manual memory management.
+Taking a program written with standard ``malloc/free``, we can change it:
+* ``malloc`` is wrapped to return a tuple with ``newPromptFinalizer``, ``free`` is replaced with ``use``
+* every operation is modified to call ``use``
+* the prompt finalizer is replaced with a finalizer

+The finalizer program compiles identically to the original, but is more robust to changes.

+Finalizers run in the order of creation, first created first.

 References
 ==========